 - Compost.
 If you aren't composting, now might be a great time to start!
 You can add the pulp from your juicer directly to your garden soil, but the better choice would be to add the juicer pulp to a compost pile to allow it to decompose a few days before using it on your plants.

-Even though juicing is an excellent way to benefit from the many nutrients in fruits and vegetables, don’t forget the importance of eating a few servings each day as well.
-Nutritionists recommend that in addition to juicing, you consume two whole fruits, and three to four vegetables a day.
-They should come in different colors, as the colors offer a variety of various vitamins and minerals.
+Even though juicing is an excellent way to get the many nutrients in fruits and vegetables, remember also to eat a few servings daily.
+Nutritionists recommend that you consume two whole fruits and three to four vegetables a day in addition to juicing.
+The vegetables should be different colors, as the colors offer a variety of vitamins and minerals.